zephir-lang/zephir-docs/en/language.rst

 	}

-Zephir will raise a compiler exception if a file or class is not located at the expected file or viceversa.
+Zephir will raise a compiler exception if a file or class is not located at the expected file or vice versa.

 Instruction separation
 ----------------------